 Agency Planning & Positioning

-Prior to launching The Pemberton Collective, Mark spent 20 years in the agency world having worked for IPG’s Mullen Lowe, an Ad Age A-List Agency, and Taylor, the Holmes Report’s Consumer Agency of the Decade, and French/West/Vaughan, the Southeast’s largest independent agency.
+Before starting TPC Growth, Mark spent 20 years in the agency world working for IPG’s Mullen Lowe, an Ad Age A-List Agency, Taylor, the Holmes Report’s Consumer Agency of the Decade, MWWPR and French/West/Vaughan, the Southeast’s largest independent agency where on six different occasions he grew small accounts into multi-million-dollar accounts.

-Mark has spent a career learning the art of integrated communication developing and executing award-winning consumer and business-to-business programs for brands and companies like Allstate, R.J.
-Reynolds, Honda, Ford, Kimberly-Clark, Polaris, Coke, Diageo, Wachovia and SunTrust Banks, the U.S. Navy, the Atlantic Coast Conference and ESPN.
+Mark has spent a career learning the art of integrated communication developing and executing award-winning consumer programs for brands and companies like Allstate, Honda, Ford, Kimberly-Clark, Polaris, Coke, Diageo, RJ Reynolds, SunTrust Banks, the U.S. Navy, the Atlantic Coast Conference and ESPN, to name a few.

-Mark began career as a journalist for a daily newspaper in North Carolina learning resourcefulness and the value of filling a window of opportunity with concise communication.
-Mark began his post-journalism marketing career in the Olympic Movement learning the intricacies of planning and an attention to detail in the development of events as a lifestyle communication tool.
+Mark began his career as a journalist learning resourcefulness and the value of filling a window of opportunity with concise communication.
+Additionally, Mark started his marketing career in the Olympic Movement learning the intricacies of planning and an attention to detail in the development of events as a lifestyle communication tool.

 “Having been in this business for more than 20 years, with touch points in various communications disciplines, I consider myself a brand builder, first and foremost, applying interchangeable principles to go beyond the client’s objectives.”